Teignmouth Electron: Design and construction

 Construction on the Teignmouth Electron began in June 1968 after Crowhurst failed to acquire the vessel Gipsy Moth IV, previously sailed by Sir Francis Chichester in his 1967 circumnavigation.
-The boat was in part funded by the town of Teignmouth, Devon, England, and business investor Stanley Best, who also invested in Crowhurst's business, Electron Utilisation.
-The boat was named in honor of the town and Crowhurst's business.
+Construction of the boat (estimated at £6,000—almost £90,000 in 2025 pounds, although final costs were around double this figure) was funded by local successful businessman Stanley Best, who had already invested £1,000 in Crowhurst's business, Electron Utilisation, and hoped by this means to recoup not only his investment in Electron Utilisation, but also acquire publicity for his own business in the event of Crowhurst's successful return.
+(In the event of non-completion, Best's sponsorship deal also included a clause that Electron Utilisation could be obliged to purchase the boat from him, which however might also bankrupt the fledgling company so would not in fact supply the "safety net" that Best may have envisaged).
+The boat was named first after the town of Teignmouth, Devon, England, as part of a deal with Crowhurst's publicist Rodney Hallworth who, as public relations officer for Teignmouth Town Council, hoped to leverage the name to attract additional local sponsorship (which apparently did not eventuate), in addition to "Electron" from the first part of the name of Crowhurst's business.

-Crowhurst became convinced that the trimaran model, with its potential for extreme speed, would serve him best to win the race.
-The Electron was based on designs for Arthur Piver’s Victress-class trimaran.
+With only secondhand accounts to guide him, Crowhurst had become convinced that the trimaran model, with its potential for extreme speed, would serve him best to win the race.
+The Electron was based on designs for Arthur Piver's Victress-class trimaran.
 However, significant structural and aesthetic deviations from the original designs were made at Crowhurst's request, in order to make the boat more suitable for the long journey through rough seas.
 Due to the significantly short window in which the boat was constructed, Crowhurst chose to have the hulls fabricated at Cox Marine Ltd. in Brightlingsea (who had the approved concession to construct Piver Trimarans in the UK); because Cox Marine did not have the capacity to then complete the fit-out within Crowhurst's desired time frame, it was agreed that the hulls would then be shipped to L.J.
-Eastwood Ltd. in Brundall of Norfolk for final fit and completion.
+Eastwood Ltd. of Brundall, Norfolk for final fit and completion.